 Background: Anirban acquired a CA designation in India post which he worked in steel manufacturing and telecom service businesses in the areas of operational audit, accounts, finance and management.
 Recently he was also a part-time instructor in the areas of control systems and revenue management at various institutes in India.
-During his Master’s program (instead of the last year and a half he worked as a research assistant at the University of Lethbridge.
+During his Master’s program (instead of the last year and a half) he worked as a research assistant at the University of Lethbridge.

 Education: BSc Integrated Science – Life Science (UBC 2005), MSc Public Health – Health Services Management (London School of Hygiene and Tropical Medicine 2007)